Common Retina Eye Disorders

 Cystoid Macular Edema

 Cystoid Macular Edema (CME) is a condition in which the macula develops microscopic swelling, which can blur the central vision.
 In some cases, cyst-like collections of fluid may form.
 CME most commonly develops following cataract surgery.

 Retinitis pigmentosa is the most common of group of hereditary progressive retinal degenerations and dystrophies.
 There is considerable variation and overlap among the various forms of retinitis pigmentosa.
 Common to all of them is progressive degeneration of the retina, specifically to light receptors, known as the rods and cones.
 The rods of the retina are involved earlier in the course of the disease, and cone deterioration occurs later.
 In this progressive degeneration of the retina, the peripheral vision slowly constricts and central vision is usually retained until late in the disease.

 This is commonly called cancer of the retina.
 Tumors develop in the retina cells, which are developing rapidly in early life.
 The onset generally occurs between the third month of pregnancy and 4 years of age.
 Retinoblastomas may be sporadic or hereditary.
 Retinoblastoma is a life-threatening disease.
 (Source: www.PatientInfo.com 2016)

 OCLI Second Opinions

 There are a number of conditions associated with the retina.
-The experienced retinal experts at Ophthalmic Consultants of Long Island combine the use of innovative technology and methods to treat a number of these conditions.
+The experienced retinal experts at OCLI combine the use of innovative technology and methods to treat a number of these conditions.
 If you are living with a retinal disorder and would like a second opinion, please call us today and we will make an appointment for you.